i80and/fett/README.rst

-odd          Returns true iff its input is representable as an odd integer. split        Splits a value into a list by whitespace. strip        Returns the input string with surrounding whitespace removed.
+odd          Returns true iff its input is representable as an odd integer. split        Splits a value into a list by whitespace. strip        Returns the input string with surrounding whitespace removed. zero         Returns true iff the input is zero
 ===========  ======

 Substitutions